 - Location: Livingstone, Zambia

-- Project Availability: December to January – Please speak to an advisor
+- Project availability: December to January.
+Please speak to a Kaya advisor.

 - Arrival day: Monday